greatscottgadgets/greatfet-tutorials/gpio.md

 LEDs.
 Now let's learn how to manipulate General-Purpose Input/Output (GPIO) pins so that we can interface with external LEDs or other devices!

-You'll need a few thing to follow this tutorial:
+You'll need a few things to follow this tutorial:

 * GreatFET One (also known as Azalea)
 * Solderless Breadboard Neighbor for GreatFET (also known as Daffodil) or any breadboard